Google and Microsoft Disclose New CPU Flaw, and the Fix Can Slow Machines Down - Slashdot

 "If enabled, we've observed a performance impact of approximately 2-8 percent based on overall scores for benchmarks like SYSmark 2014 SE and SPEC integer rate on client 1 and server 2 test systems," explains Leslie Culbertson, Intel's security chief.
 As a result, end users (and particularly system administrators) will have to pick between security or optimal performance.
 The choice, like previous variants of Spectre, will come down to individual systems and servers, and the fact that this new variant appears to be less of a risk than the CPU flaws that were discovered earlier this year.

-Perverse way to drive future CPU upgrades (Score:2)
+Perverse way to drive future CPU upgrades (Score:2, Insightful)

 The flaws impact the CPU's in Apple products.